-&#8220;The bells are rung; the church is filled.
-During this time, a chapter of the Bible has been read; next, the ten commandments; but few persons have been listening.
+"The bells are rung; the church is filled.
+During this time, a chapter of the Bible has been read; next, the Ten Commandments; but few persons have been listening.
 To this reading succeeds that of a liturgy, which many have followed with their lips, and to which, perhaps, no one has really added his Amen.
 A sermon is heard which people agree to find admirable, but that is all.
 Three verses of Psalms have been twice sung, to which the organ alone has imparted any feeling, and people leave, saying they have been worshipping God, and worshipping Him in spirit and in truth.
 But, no; we must be just.
 Language is here less false than facts.
 They

 {54}